debojyoti362/project-2/README.md

 # New Project
-this is our name created by debojyoti ghosh
+this is our name created by debojyoti ghosh.